brikis98/icloud-fuckery/README.md

 * `download-photos-after-date.js`: Downloads all the photos in `all-photos.json` that were created after the date specified in `DOWNLOAD_PHOTOS_AFTER_DATE`.
 Launches one process per CPU core so the downloads can happen in parallel.

-**Note**: This is a very hacky script.
-It shouldn't have to exist, but iCloud is crap, and I used a spare afternoon to cobble this stuff together so I could download my own photos.
+**Note**: These are very hacky scripts.
+They shouldn't have to exist, but iCloud is crap, and I used a spare afternoon to cobble this stuff together so I could download my own photos.
 Do not expect much in terms of maintenance, tests, or code quality.

 ## Motivation